Aidan180804/automated_highlights/README.md

 # Introduction
 -The aim of this project is to provide an automated method to reliably and accurately produce highlights for sports broadcasting.
--Currently two distinct clip sorting functions: 1. loud section detection 2. key word recognition using ML speech recognition
+-Currently two distinct clip sorting functions: 1. loud section detection 2. key word recognition using ML speech recognition.

 # Problem